-The Wimbledon Queue-How to Get Tickets for the Wimbledon Tennis Championships
+The Wimbledon Queue: How to Get Tickets for the Tennis Championships

 From Church Street to Wimbledon Park

 If you are arriving by tube, the closest station is Southfields.
-Although you can try to rough it out, you will have a much more pleasant time if you bring a tent (limited in size to one sleeping 2 people), a sleeping bag, and an air mattress.
+Although you can try to rough it out, you will have a much more pleasant time if you bring a tent (limited in size to a two-person tent), a sleeping bag, and an air mattress.
 Even if the day temperatures are high, it can get surprisingly cold at night.
 You can set up your tent as soon as you arrive at the end of the queue (a steward will show you your place), and soon afterwards you will be brought a dated and numbered queue card, so you can find out your position in the queue.
-The cards have been introduced to avoid queue jumping and it is essential that to keep them safe.
+The cards have been introduced to avoid queue jumping, and it is essential to keep them safe.

-On the morning of the match you will be woken up at 6am so you can pack up your camping stuff before joining the proper queue.
+On the morning of the match, you will be woken up at 6am so you can pack up your camping stuff before joining the proper queue.
 Only one small bag with soft sides is allowed on the grounds, but storage facilities for equipment are provided on the camp grounds for £1 per item.
-The queue for storage gets very long so it is worth waking up a bit earlier to make sure you are in front.
-The queue is consolidated into a tight line which slowly moves along through Wimbledon Golf grounds to Church street and turnstile no. 3.
-Prepare yourself for about 2 hours of standing in line, at least the surroundings are very pleasant.
-Stewards move along the line and exchange the queue cards for wrist bands colourcoded depending on which court you want.
+The queue for storage gets very long, so it is worth waking up a bit earlier to make sure you are in front.
+The queue is consolidated into a tight line which slowly moves along through Wimbledon Golf grounds to Church Street and turnstile no. 3.
+Prepare yourself for about two hours of standing in line; at least the surroundings are very pleasant.
+Stewards move along the line and exchange the queue cards for wristbands colourcoded depending on which court you want.

 Finally, you reach the turnstile and exchange the wristband and money for a ticket.
 One of the great advantages of obtaining tickets this way is that you get very good places, right next to the court.
 You can only pay in cash, so make sure you have cash on you before you join the queue (between about £27-75 depending on court and day of the championships).